-That’s why it’s great that Ohio law holds dog owners responsible for any attacks on other people.
-Wounded Columbus residents can file dog bite injury claims against the dog owners.
+Ohio law holds dog owners responsible for any attacks on other people.
+Injured Columbus residents may be able to file dog bite injury claims against the dog owners.
 However, they may have a better chance of receiving compensation if they hire a Columbus dog bite lawyer.
-Fortunately, Babin Law has the experienced dog bite injury attorneys that can take a look at your case.
+Babin Law has experienced dog bite injury attorneys that can take a look at your case.

 Can I Sue for a Dog Bite in Ohio?

 Suppose you suffer the grueling experience of a dog bite in Ohio.
 Ohio’s animal bite statutes allow you to hold the owner accountable for your injuries.
-A dedicated dog bite lawyer takes on your case, they can guide you through the legal process and ensure you get a fair settlement.
-Firstly, you can institute a personal injury lawsuit.
+If a dedicated dog bite lawyer takes on your case, they can guide you through the legal process and help ensure you get a fair settlement.

-Conversely, you can file a claim with the owner’s insurance company.
+This may be done by filing a claim with the owner’s insurance company.
 Some animal owners include bite incidents in their insurance policies.
-Therefore, you can recover fair compensation to the extent of their insurance coverage.
+Therefore, you can recover compensation to the extent of their insurance coverage.
 Beyond this amount, the dog owner would be personally responsible for paying any damages for your bite injury.